champinco/FundiConnect/README.md

 ---
 ## How to Fix Firebase Storage CORS Errors (File Upload Failures)

-If you see a `CORS policy` error in your browser's developer console when trying to upload files (e.g., when posting a job), it means your Firebase Storage bucket needs to be configured to accept requests from your web app's domain.
+If you see a `CORS policy` error in your browser's developer console when trying to upload files (e.g., when posting a job), it means your Firebase Storage bucket needs to be configured to accept requests from your web app's domain. **This is a server-side permission issue, not a bug in the client-side code.**

 This is a one-time setup.
 This project now includes a `cors.json` file with the necessary configuration.